Tips for stress-free travel with kids

 While this is difficult to do when flying, car travel allows families a bit more flexibility when it comes to packing.

 Not only should parents bring along plenty of clean clothes to avoid the need to do laundry, but also they should think about activities.
 Bringing along a portable DVD player, a handheld video game system, and/or a laptop computer are all great ideas to help keep children entertained in the car and during down time on family vacations.

 Book Big-Enough Accommodations

 Sure, you might be able to sleep two adults and three children in one hotel room.
-But recognize the importance of giving families enough room when traveling with small children.
+But even Parenting magazine recognizes the importance of giving families enough room when traveling with small children.

 If you want a stress-free trip with kids, think about booking a small apartment with a kitchen, instead of just a hotel room.
 It might not cost that much more, and could save you a ton of hassle if you have early risers or need more room to spread out.